 Fabian is passionate about supporting people in developing their God-given potential in any circumstances.
 He supports different initiatives around the globe, e.g.,

 in Uganda, Liberia, Germany.
-He holds a MSc degree in Physics at the Karlsruhe Institute of Technology, Germany, and believes that education is one of the key drivers of sustainable development.
+He holds a doctoral degree in Physics from the Karlsruhe Institute of Technology, Germany, and is currently a postdoctoral researcher at Aarhus University, Denmark.